Director: Chaitanya Kumbhakonum

-At one point, Piyush Prajapati (a characteristically clueless Abhishek Chauhan; there is something charming about him, the engineering kid who lacks social skills, and is suitably hopeful about the world, coming out of the cultural propaganda of college, convincing himself that the cubicle, a symbol of putrid capitalism, is where the world changes) is staring at his phone looking at his bank balance before his salary gets credited.
+There is Piyush Prajapati, played by a characteristically clueless Abhishek Chauhan.
+There is something charming about him, the engineering kid who lacks social skills, and is suitably hopeful about the world, coming out of the cultural propaganda of college, convincing himself that the cubicle, a symbol of putrid capitalism, is where the world changes.
+He is staring at his phone looking at his bank balance before his salary gets credited.
 He only has 1,105.03 Rupees in his bank account.

 Cut to, salary being credited, and we have a happy Piyush.
 But how much salary was credited in his account?
 How much is he paid?

 This whole series is trying to put a gilded, almost floral filter on the corporate space, trying to show how people seek value from their work.
-But this value is not just satisfaction at the end of the day (your job as your vocational soul-mate), it is also the salary that airdrops into the bank account.
-So if you can show the satisfaction, and you can show how much in need of money these corporate yuppies are, then show the airdrop of the slowly depreciating currency too!
+But this value is not just satisfaction at the end of the day i.e. your job as your vocational soul-mate.
+It is also the salary that airdrops into the bank account.
+So if you can show the satisfaction, and you can show how much in need of money these corporate yuppies are, then show the airdrop of the slowly depreciating currency too.
 Tell me how much he earns.
-Let the audience know that this is how much an entry-level coding job in an MNC can get you.
+Let the audience know that this is how much an entry-level coding job in an MNC in Pune can get you.

 (Another bone to pick is that Piyush’s brief office lover, Richa keeps office plants but refuses to name them- she calls them ‘it’.
 She says “They are plants not pets”.
 As an anxious plant owner, this is blaspheme.
 I am glad this love track didn’t extend beyond the one episode, though narratively it felt jolt-like.)